mitsumehta/learning-library/solutions-library/hyperion-move-improve/introduction/introduction.md

 An application that provides actionable insights, by discovering drivers of cost and profitability, empowering users with visibility and flexibility, and improving resource alignment.

+In this exercise, we are going to install the HFM, Foundation service and FDMEE modules of Hyperion Product Suite to Oracle Cloud Infrastructure.

 ## Acknowledgements
 * **Author** - <Name, Title, Group>